belodetek/black.box/README.md

 # about
 black.box is a small Wi-Fi router, which runs on a [Raspberry Pi 3](https://en.wikipedia.org/wiki/Raspberry_Pi) and un-blocks Netflix on all devices, including tablets, smartphones, desktops, laptops and TVs.
+Includes optional VPN obfuscation/cloacking mode, to enable functioning in hostile deep packet inspection environments.

-Devices connected to the `black.box` Wi-Fi network, can access content, such as Netflix and BBC iPlayer from anywhere in the world.
+Devices connected to the default `black.box` Wi-Fi network, can access content, such as Netflix and BBC iPlayer from anywhere in the world.

 PayPal subscription or Bitcoin credit is required to activate the device.
 This service is offered on a rolling subscription basis, with **1 moth free trial** using PayPal.
 Afterwards a monthly subscription fee applies, unless the subscription is [cancelled](#cancellation) prior to the next billing cycle.
 The subscription fee is currently **$9.95 USD per month**.